 Mining Essentials is a pre-employment training program for Indigenous peoples who are interested in a career in mining.
 The program teaches both the essential skills and work readiness skills necessary to gain an employment in the Canadian mining industry.
 Mining Essentials is the first step towards a rewarding career!

 This program was created to help companies and communities meet joint hiring and employment targets.
 Mining Essentials allows companies to benefit from a local, skilled and safety-conscious workforce that also fosters economic development, resulting in healthier communities.

 Mining Essentials teaches skills using industry examples, tools, documents and traditional Indigenous teaching methods and mediums.
 It is a 360 hour training program that combines two components for an empowering learning experience:

-- Classroom training on essential and work-readiness (non-technical) skills that the industry has validated as necessary for entry-level hires.
+- Face-to-face or virtual training on essential and work readiness (non-technical) skills that the industry has validated as necessary for entry-level hires.
 This training involves trainer led training, facilitated discussions, e-Learning, and group work.

-- Enrichment activities that bring industry to life through site visits, hands-on activities, guest speakers, and industry certificates, as defined by training sites and their industry partners, along with cultural activities.
+- Enrichment activities that bring the program to life through site visits, practical activities, guest speakers, additional certificates, as defined by training sites and their industry partners, along with cultural activities.
 These activities help make the content more relevant to learners and help them apply and demonstrate their newly acquired skills to help make them more employable.

 Training must involve three-way partnerships between communities, educators and industry, with the industry partner having the intent to hire some or all the successful graduates.